 Nothing is ever perfect, it can always be improved upon.
 You should always be experimenting by running A/B tests on Ads, Landing Pages etc or trying new marketing tools or platforms.

 Introduce new products or a variation of an existing product.
 Nothing is a failure if you learn from it, it’s just as important to know what doesn’t work for you as well as what does.

 11: Encourage repeat sales with a Loyalty Programme.

 Not only will loyal customers spend more than once off customers, but it is easier and cheaper to sell more products to existing customers than it is to obtain new ones.

 Offer discounts for additional purchases or give existing clients access to new products first before launching to the general public.

-It’s quite easy to communicate with existing customers as you have their email address, so think of innovative programmes that will reward your loyal customers, not only will these customers make additional purchases but they will also tell their friends and family about their WOW experience with you.
+It’s quite easy to communicate with existing customers as you have their email addresses, so think of innovative programmes that will reward your loyal customers, not only will these customers make additional purchases but they will also tell their friends and family about their WOW experience with you.

 12: Remove Friction with Conversion Rate Optimization

-If you are finding that you are suffering from a high cart abandonment rate it could point to excessive additional costs being added during the checkout process such as courier fees or that the checkout process is too complicated and asking for too much information.
+If you are finding that you are suffering from a high cart abandonment rate it could point to excessive additional costs being added during the checkout process such as courier fees or that the checkout process is too complicated and asks for too much information.